RylandCodes/RylandCodes/README.md

 </h1>

 <h2>About Me! 😄</h2>
-<p>I am currently developing apps with Xcode!
-I work using various programming languages such as Python 🐍, C++ 💻, Godot 🎮, HTML/CSS/JS 🌐.</p>
+<p>I am currently developing apps on Xcode and I work using various programming languages such as Python 🐍, C++ 💻, Godot 🎮, HTML/CSS/JS 🌐.</p>
-<p>I am learning GDScript 🕹️ and Premiere Pro 🎞️.
-I am very passionate about coding.
+<p>Being passionate with coding and video editing, I am learning GDScript 🕹️ and Premiere Pro 🎞️ and I am very passionate about coding.
 🎓 I am studying Computer Science 🖥️, and I would love to contribute to open source projects!
-i aspire to become a Software Engineer 🛠️ in the future!</p>
+I aspire to become a Software Engineer 🛠️ in the future!</p>
-<p>I also study robotics so I am continuing to learn C++ and Python.</p>
-<p>I am using Godot because i prefer Godot over Unity and Unreal.</p>
+<p>SRobotics is also another area of interest for me.</p>

 <h2>Cool YouTube Videos 🎥</h2>
 <ul>